jason2506/flask-reqarg/README.md

         arg1 = request.args.get('arg_name1')
         arg2 = request.args.get('arg_name2')
         arg3 = request.args.get('arg_name3')
-        // rest of code
+        # rest of code

 By using **ReqArg**, you can simply apply the `@request_args` decorator to bind request arguments to function arguments:

+    from flaskext.reqarg import request_args

     @app.route('/foo')
     @request_args
     def bar(arg_name1, arg_name2, arg_name3):
-        // rest of code
+        # rest of code

 This can make your code simpler and more clear.

+## Testing

+This package is tested using [nose](http://readthedocs.org/docs/nose/en/latest/), which is a unit-test framework for python and makes writing and running tests easier.

+If you want to test this package by yourself, you need to install it first and then run tests by executing the following commands:

+    $ cd path/to/package
+    $ nosetests

 ## License